 Discover the interesting world of paradise fish

-The paradise fish is a striking species due to its variety of colours, and it tends to adapt easily to different ecological environments.
-Their characteristics can be found in streams, irrigation canals, swamps, and rice fields, as they require little attention to survive.
-Unlike other genera, this species can subsist in a total lack of oxygen, which means that it has the capacity to withstand hypoxic conditions.
+The paradise fish is a striking species for its variety of colors and usually adapts easily to different environmental environments.
+Due to their characteristics, they can be found in streams, irrigation canals, swamps and rice paddies because they require little attention to survive.
+Unlike other genera, this species can subsist in total oxygen scarcity which means that it has the capacity to withstand hypoxia conditions.

 |Color Form:||Red and Blue Stripes|

 In terms of its behavior we can say that it is abrupt, when another species approaches its territory it usually attacks so that they move away.
 Most of the time it is kept away and hidden, at night you usually go out only to feed on food such as mosquitoes, shrimp, crustaceans, among others.
 You have to be very careful because it is usually jumping and in an oversight can fall to the floor suffocating due to lack of oxygenation.

 The choice of an aquarium is important since that is where the fish you choose will live, depending on the species you must make sure that it meets all their needs.
 In this case because it is a paradise fish you do not need a large installation since it adapts perfectly to cold and hot environments, however you have to periodically change the water to avoid the accumulation of bacteria or pests.